She's Got Legs

 - Yu-Gi-Oh!, Anzu Mazaki/Tea Gardner has legs that put almost every female cast member and Duel Monster in subsequent spin-offs to shame.
 Not only does she wear shorts and miniskirts, she also wears thigh-high leggings to emphasize them.'

-- Black Canary in The DCU.
+- Black Canary.
 Highlighted by her trademark fishnets.

 - Huntress at times, and she's usually partnered with Black Canary.